-20 Ways to Improve Your Blog and Drive More Traffic to Your Website
+20 Ways to Improve and Drive More Traffic to Your Website

-To drive more traffic and increase views, you’ll want to make sure your blog is visually appealing, full of valuable content, and easy to use.
-So, if you want visitors to engage with your site, you’ll need to do most of the work for them.
-Here are 20 ways you can improve your blog and drive traffic to your website.
+To drive more traffic to your website and increase your views, you’ll want to make sure it’s visually appealing, full of valuable content, and easy to use.
+Here are 20 easy ways you can drive more traffic to your website.

 Add Social Share Buttons to Posts